Residential Recycling Services

 What can I recycle?

-Only the following clean items are accepted in your blue 95 gallon commingle recycling cart:
+Only the following clean, empty, and dry items are accepted in your blue 95 gallon commingle recycling cart:

-Cardboard – flattened, and empty pizza boxes (excludes waxed cardboard and frozen foods packaging)
+Pizza boxes must be empty with no food residue (excludes waxed cardboard and frozen foods packaging)

-Only clean, unbroken glass bottles or jars are accepted in your blue 14 gallon glass recycle box.
+Only clean, unbroken glass bottles or jars are accepted in your blue 14-gallon glass recycle box.
+No caps or lids.

 Incorrect Battery Disposal Can Cause Fires